seanpmaxwell/SimplePaint/README.md

 Current projects can be saved and then resumed later.
 This was my second major programming assignment before becoming a computer science major.
 It was the final assignment in my second quarter of Java programming.
 The primary purpose of this assignment was to learn inheritance, interfaces, and basics of the Java Swing library.

+## Commands
+- Compile src files: `javac -d bin/ src/*.java`
+- Create jar file: `jar cvfe SimplePaint.jar Main -C bin .`
+- Run the jar file: `java -jar SimplePaint.jar`